matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

   A changelog filename should be `${GithubPRNumber}.{bugfix|misc|feature|doc|removal}`.
   The change should include information that is useful to the user rather than the developer.

-  You can choose to sign your changelog entry to be credited by appending something like "Thanks to @Half-Shot" at the end of the file, on the same line.
+  You can choose to sign your changelog entry to be credited by appending something like "Thanks to @Half-Shot!" at the end of the file, on the same line.

   You may be wondering how to determine your `GithubPRNumber` number ahead of time.
 [Synapse offers some useful